 David’s life plan

 David’s plan to marry is important.
 In previous lives, he experiences many solitary lives, incarnating many times as a warrior, a religious devotee and a spy.
 These experiences develop many useful capabilities that carry over to his following lives, such as courage, the strength to be alone and the ability to read people.
-Potentially, marriage provides opportunities to develop other important characteristics such as love, physical connection and the tolerance required in a close relationship.
+All that is fine, but his current plan is to develop new skills.
+Potentially, marriage provides opportunities to develop important characteristics such as love, physical connection and the tolerance required in a close relationship.

 Over many lives, his solitary nature habituated.
 He feels comfortable alone.
 In the past life after meeting his predestined wife, he loses his job as an apprentice watchmaker.
 Fearing for his future, David leaves the village to make his fortune.